fifth-postulate/parser-combinators/articles/java-magazine/index.md

 ## Part two: combining parsers

+*After a good night sleep our protagonists meet again*

 - G: Hi Daan, are you well rested, ready to go?
 - D: I am well rested, thank you.
 I was dreaming about parsers.
 You mentioned that it would be nice to combine them.
 How does that work?

-- G: Well, lets say you have a parser for an 'A' and a parser for a 'B'.
+- G: Well, lets say you have a parser for an `'A'` and a parser for a `'B'`.
 You want to have a parser that parses either 'A' or 'B'.
 - D: That would be nice.
 Would this work

 ```kotlin